 How To Find Out if You Have a Warrant

-People who are interested in learning how to find out if you have a warrant can learn by performing a background check or contacting the sheriff’s department of the county where the warrant would have been issued.
+People who are interested in learning how to find out if you have an outstanding warrant can learn by performing a background check or contacting the sheriff’s department of the county where the warrant would have been issued.

 Ideally, contacting a lawyer to check for you is the safest but most expensive option available.